jmamarino/cs2-portfolio/q1/cybersecurity.md

 Blank fields, unrecognized sections or clubs, improperly formatted emails, and invalid attendance statuses.

 ### 3. How do your validation rules help reduce incorrect or unsafe input?
-Validation rules ensure that the system only processes clean, structured data, preventing erroneous records and blocking potential injection attacks or unexpected software crashes caused by invalid data.
+Validation rules ensure that the system only processes clean, structured data, preventing errors and blocking potential injection attacks or unexpected software crashes caused by invalid data.

 ---